thezedwards/AppNoticeSDK-iOS/Example/Triangle/Pods/App-Notice/README.md

 ### Supporting Multiple App Versions

 To support multiple versions of your app that each have a different set of trackers, use a unique App Notice configuration in each version of your app.
-Use the Evidon Privacy control panel (https://privacy.evidon.com/AppNotice) to create an App Notice configuration for each version of your app that has a different combination of trackers.
+Use the Ghostery control panel (https://my.ghosteryenterprise.com) to create an App Notice configuration for each version of your app that has a different combination of trackers.

 After creating an App Notice, make sure to use the correct App Notice ID in your app when you initialize the SDK as [shown above](#activation).